 This course examines global public health challenges in an era of globalization.
 Students will explore a variety of threats to national and human security stemming from transnational public health challenges that transcend national borders.

-POLS 128: NATIONALISM AND POLITICS IN EASTERN EUROPE, 3 credit hrs.
+POLS 128: SIMULATING CRISIS DECISION-MAKING IN U.S. FOREIGN POLICY, 3 credit hrs.

 POLS 129: TRANSITIONS TO DEMOCRACY, 3 credit hrs.

 Examination of the theories and practices of two types of political regimes: democracies and dictatorships.
 Why do so many countries want to become democratic now, and will these new democracies last?
 Major paper required.
 Prerequisites: POLS 065 or instructor's consent.